datacarpentry/datacarpentry.github.io/pages/email-templates.md

 Please read the Data Carpentry Code of Conduct [http://www.datacarpentry.org/code-of-conduct/] so that we all are aware of how to treat each other respectfully.

+We are committed to making sure that the workshop is accessible to everyone.
+Please tell us if there is anything we should know in advance in order to make the workshop accessible for you (e.g. sign-language interpreters, large-print handouts, lactation facilities).

 Let us know if you have any questions, otherwise we will see you [day of week] morning!

 Looking forward to seeing you soon,